Video is fast becoming a big deal. Some estimates suggest that 74% of all internet traffic in 2017 will be video.

 Download this cheat sheet to learn how to build a community using YouTube.

-If you want to achieve success with building a community on YouTube, you need to remember that people may go to YouTube for content –but they’ll often come back to a certain channel for the sense of community and connection.
+If you want to achieve success with building a social media community on YouTube, you need to remember that people may go to YouTube for content –but they’ll often come back to a specific growing YouTube channels for the sense of community and connection.

-This sense of community and connection can often be measured by assessing engagement, not views.
+This sense of community and connection can often be measured by assessing engagement, not views, just as you would on any other social media channel.

 Engagement generally relates to how much of your video people watch and if they’re leaving ratings and comments.
 Engagement can also relate to how many people take action when you ask them to.

-If you’re looking to build a community, you’re ultimately looking to create a situation where you can consistently generate high levels of engagement.
+If you’re looking to build a social media community with YouTube videos, you’re ultimately looking to create a situation where you can consistently generate high levels of engagement.

-In fact, with an engaged community, you’ll have the chance to create engagement levels so high enough to drive 2x more actions than most celebrities.
+In fact, with an engaged community, you’ll have the chance to create social media engagement levels so high enough to drive 2x more actions than most celebrities.

-The sense of community and connection that creates high engagement is what makes people so loyal to a particular YouTube channel.
+The sense of community and connection that creates high social media engagement is what makes people so loyal to a particular growing YouTube channel.

 Therefore, you need to think about everything that you can do to develop deeper connections with your audience – something we’ll touch on later.